datacake/python-postmark/README.md

 3. Make a dict in python that contains the values of the template variables.
 Postmark calls this the "TemplateModel"

-4. Instantiate PMMail with the the appropriate kwargs, including "template_id" and "template_model".
+4. Instantiate PMMail with the the appropriate kwargs, including "template_id" or "template_alias" and "template_model".
 NOTE: "subject" kwarg is ignored.

 5. Call the send() method